 Practicing Zen will help to make your subconscious become conscious.
 When our inner motives become clear we can better understand and handle them.

-In the next article, I will discuss the problems we face when searching for happiness and how Zen can offer solutions for this.
+In the next article, I will discuss the problems we face when searching for happiness and explain there are two types of happiness.